-Under applicable rules, brokers have the discretion to vote on routine matters but do not have discretion to vote on non-routine matters.
-For example, if you do not provide voting instructions to your broker, the broker could vote your shares for the ratification of the appointment of WithumSmith+Brown, PC (Proposal 4) because it is deemed to be a routine matter, but the broker could not vote your shares for Proposals 1, 2 or 3, the election of Class III directors, the amendment of our Certificate of Incorporation and the amendment of our 2021 Plan, because they are deemed to be non-routine matters.
+Under applicable rules, brokers have the discretion to vote on routine matters but do not have the discretion to vote on non-routine matters.
+For example, if you do not provide voting instructions to your broker, the broker could vote your shares for the ratification of the appointment of WithumSmith+Brown, PC (Proposal 2) because it is deemed to be a routine matter, but the broker could not vote your shares for Proposal 1, the election of Class I directors, because it is deemed to be a non-routine matter.

-If you do not provide voting instructions to your broker and the broker has delivered a proxy card indicating that it does not have discretionary authority to vote on a particular proposal, your shares will be considered as "broker non-votes" with regards to that proposal.
+If you do not provide voting instructions to your broker and the broker has delivered a proxy card indicating that it does not have discretionary authority to vote on a particular proposal, your shares will be considered as "broker non-votes" with regard to that proposal.
 Broker non-votes will be counted for the purpose of determining the existence of a quorum but generally will not be considered as entitled to vote with respect to that proposal.
 Broker non-votes are not counted for purposes of determining the number of votes cast with respect to a particular proposal.
 Thus, a broker non-vote will make a quorum more readily obtainable, but the broker non-vote will not otherwise affect the outcome of the vote on a proposal that requires the affirmative vote of a majority of the shares present and entitled to vote.